Welcome to MoneyPantry.com. A money blog established in 2013.

 And that’s precisely what MoneyPantry was built for.

 I am an Iranian-American.

 I came to this country as a refugee in September of 2002.

-Although when I arrived here I was practically a kid, I was on my own.
+Although when I arrived here I was still practically a kid, I was completely alone and on my own.
 I did not know anyone, didn’t speak English, and had no money.

 And by “no money” I mean literally no money; not even a single cent!

 Thankfully, the International Institute (the organization that helps immigrants settle in the U.S.) was there to help me get going.